jackbibby1/SCPA/README.md

 ### About SCPA

 SCPA is a method for pathway analysis in single cell RNA-seq data.
-It’s a novel approach to pathway analysis that defines pathway activity as a change in multivariate distribution of a given pathway across conditions, rather than enrichment or over representation of genes.
+It’s a different approach to pathway analysis that defines pathway activity as a change in multivariate distribution of a given pathway across conditions, rather than enrichment or over representation of genes.

-Overall the workflow looks like this: generate the populations and pathways to compare &gt; SCPA generates pathway specific expression matrices for all comparisons &gt; SCPA performs graph based multivariate distribution analysis across all pathways and populations &gt; SCPA generates a Qval for plotting and ranking of pathway.
+Overall the workflow looks like this: generate the populations and pathways to compare \> SCPA generates pathway specific expression matrices for all comparisons \> SCPA performs graph based multivariate distribution analysis across all pathways and populations \> SCPA generates a Qval for plotting and ranking of pathway.

 This approach allows for a number of benefits over current methods,